VA’s Implementation Plan for Blue Water Veterans’ Claims: What We Know So Far

 The Blue Water Navy Vietnam Veterans Act of 2019 contains many provisions that VA must implement as a result of this act by Congress:

-- VA must extend the presumption of herbicide exposure to veterans who served in the territorial waters of Vietnam, meaning within 12 nautical miles of shore.
+- VA must extend the presumption of herbicide exposure to veterans who served in the territorial waters of Vietnam, meaning within 12 nautical miles seaward of the demarcation line.
 These veterans will be afforded the same presumption of exposure as those who served with “boots on the ground” in Vietnam.

 - VA must also extend the presumption of exposure to veterans who served near the Korean DMZ from September 1, 1967 to August 31, 1971.